 Roll remaining pastry to 1/8 inch thickness and cut into strips; arrange strips for lattice design.

-Combine egg and milk and brush over lattice; bake at 400F degrees for 30 to 40 minutes or until golden brown.
+Combine egg and milk and brush over lattice; bake at 400F degrees for 30 to 40 minutes or until the game pie recipe is golden brown.

 Add potatoes cut in ¼ inch slices which have been cooked.
 Put mixture in a buttered baking dish.